 - Operation planning becomes more transparent for the patient through improved preoperative clarification and the patient is thus much better informed

-- The quality of the surgical procedure can be increased through the application of Holomedicine, in particular the rendering is a huge advantage
+- The quality of the surgical procedure can be increased through the application of VSI HoloMedicine®, in particular, the rendering is a huge advantage

 - We see further possibilities for the future in the application in minimally invasive surgery